 I also wanted to see if the “laying down” theory would hold water, ice, even in the most volatile placement in the freezer.
 Remember that we already successfully shattered jars with the same amount of liquid standing up in the upright freezer, even with the lid off.
 Now I was laying one down (which was far too full in my opinion).

 - The spaghetti sauce jar in the upright freezer completely burst within 12 hours, confirming our earlier result with the smaller jar in the same situation.

 - The note I wrote about both of the chest freezer jars once fully frozen said: “No breaks – DEFinitely froze slower.”
 However, what a surprise to find that as the jars were thawing on my counter, a chunk fell right out of the spaghetti sauce jar!
 It had cracked quite seriously, and I didn’t even notice it at first.
-So…you still can’t push your luck too much, even with a slow freeze.
+So, you can’t push your luck too much, even with a slow freeze.
 I wonder if it’s fair to say that smaller jars will offer more wiggle room on headspace.

 - The smaller jar that was laying down on the upright coils, the one that was way too full to freeze – was completely fine!

 Now I finally feel like I have really solid advice for freezing food in glass jars, and I don’t have to feel guilty about sharing only halfway decent tips anymore!

 The Final Answer: The Secret to Freezing Food in Glass Jars without Breakage

 The science behind the glass jars breaking in the freezer is that liquids expand when cold and push outward against the jar, which ultimately cracks under pressure (much like I do some days at about 5:20 p.m…).

 Some breakage can happen as well because of rapid changes in temperature.
 We can use that knowledge of science and my experiments to create rules for freezing food in glass jars.